Empowering Women in IRS

 Supporting Professional Advancement during the Childbearing Years

 Exposure to insecticides for IRS is not safe for pregnant or lactating women.
 The PMI VectorLink Project is committed to upholding safety standards, while also attracting and retaining female talent.
 All female seasonal workers take a pregnancy test every 30 days during the spray campaign.
 Results are delivered in private.
-Any woman who has signed a contract and then is found pregnant is guaranteed a position on the Project at her initial wages.
+Any woman who has signed a contract and then is found pregnant is guaranteed a position on the project at her initial wages.
 Depending on her role, the teams find other positions, such as data verification assistants or mobilizers, for the pregnant worker.
 The objective is to retain and promote qualified women, while allowing professional growth and income generation during a pregnancy.

 The project focuses on identifying women with potential for supervisory positions.
 These women receive mentorship and training and many return to work as team leaders or supervisors in the following year.
+In 2012, only 15 percent of supervisors were women.
+In 2021, nearly one-third (28 percent) of supervisors were women.
+These strategic approaches to gender equity have led to increased hiring of women and a dramatic increase in the number of women in supervisory roles, all while meeting or exceeding the project’s IRS targets.

 Mobile Payments Increase Women’s Economic Power